Problems With Universal Life Insurance

 The "current schedule" is actually based on the cost of the insurance company's claims, investment results, and cost.
 The"guaranteed schedule" shows the maximum amounts you can be charged.
 The insurance company can lower or raise the current schedule, but not more than the guaranteed maximum stated in the policy.

 With a Universal Life policy, you can adjust premium payments up or down—a higher premium payment will increase the cash value.
 In contrast, a lower premium or no payment may decrease it, depending on how much interest is being credited to the cash value account.
 This flexibility is convenient if you need to lower premiums based on financial circumstances or if you want to increase premiums to capitalize on the tax-deferred growth in the cash value.
-Other insurance types, such as permanent insurance, whole life, have a fixed premium schedule that can’t change.
+Other insurance types, such as permanent insurance, and whole life, have a fixed premium schedule that can't change.

 Though you can reduce or pause premium payments, it's essential to monitor the policy—if you don't pay sufficient premiums, policy charges can eat away at the cash value until there's little or nothing left, potentially causing your policy to lapse.